Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Introduction

 Variable annuities are long-term life products, in which policyholders participate in financial investments for profit sharing with insurers.
 Various guarantees are embedded in these contracts, such as guaranteed minimum maturity benefit (GMMB), guaranteed minimum death benefit (GMDB), guaranteed minimum accumulation benefit (GMAB), guaranteed minimum income benefit (GMIB), and guaranteed minimum withdrawal benefit (GMWB).
 According to the Insurance Information Institute in 2020, the sales of variable annuity contracts in the United States have amounted to, on average, $100.7$ billion annually, from 2016 to 2020.

-Due to its popularity in the market and its dual-risk bearing nature, valuation and hedging of variable annuities have been substantially studied in the literature.
-To name a few, by the risk-neutral option pricing approach, \cite{Milevsky_2001} studied the valuation of the GMDB rider; valuation and hedging of the GMMB rider under the Black-Scholes (BS) financial market model were covered in \cite{Hardy_2003}; the GMWB rider was extensively investigated by \cite{Milevsky_2006}, \cite{Dai_2008}, and \cite{Chen_2008}; valuation and hedging of the GMMB rider were studied in \cite{Cui_2017} under the Heston financial market model.
-For a comprehensive review, see \cite{Feng_2018}.
+Due to their popularity in the market and their dual-risk bearing nature, valuation and risk management of variable annuities have been substantially studied in the literature.
+By the risk-neutral option pricing approach, to name a few, \cite{Milevsky_2001} studied the valuation of the GMDB rider; valuation and hedging of the GMMB rider under the Black-Scholes (BS) financial market model were covered in \cite{Hardy_2003}; the GMWB rider was extensively investigated by \cite{Milevsky_2006}, \cite{Dai_2008}, and \cite{Chen_2008}; valuation and hedging of the GMMB rider were studied in \cite{Cui_2017} under the Heston financial market model; valuation of the GMMB rider, together with the feature that a contract can be surrendered before its maturity, was examined by \cite{Jeon_2018}, in which optimal surrender strategies were also provided.
+For a comprehensive review of this approach, see \cite{Feng_2018}.

+Valuation and risk management of variable annuities have recently been advanced via various approaches as well. \cite{Trottier_2018} studied the hedging of variable annuities in the presence of basis risk based on a local optimization method. \cite{Chong_2019} revisited the pricing and hedging problem of equity-linked life insurance contracts utilizing the so-called principle of equivalent forward preferences. \cite{Feng_Yi_2019} compared the dynamic hedging approach to the stochastic reserving approach for the risk management of variable annuities. \cite{Moenig_2021_a} investigated the valuation and hedging problem of a portfolio of variable annuities via a dynamic programming method. \cite{Moenig_2021_b} explored the impact of market incompleteness on the policyholder's behavior. \cite{Wang_Zou_2021} solved the optimal fee structure for the GMDB and GMMB riders. \cite{Dang_2020} and \cite{Dang_2022} proposed and analyzed efficient simulation methods for measuring the risk of variable annuities.